 Services of the Public Administrator

-The Public Administrator’s Office is responsible for each person, or Ward; whose care is entrusted to this office by the Probate Court through an appointment process.
+The Public Administrator’s Office is responsible for each person, or Ward; whose oversight is entrusted to this office by the Probate Court through an appointment process.
 Decisions regarding:

 - Educational/habilitation plans

 - General health and safety